 Review summary: Nikon D750 vs Olympus E-M5 II

 So what conclusions can be drawn?
-Is there a clear favorite between the Nikon D750 and the Olympus E-M5 II?
-The listing below highlights the relative strengths of the two models.
+Which of the two cameras – the Nikon D750 or the Olympus E-M5 II – has the upper hand?
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24.2 vs 15.9MP) with a 26% higher linear resolution.

 - Better image quality: Scores substantially higher (20 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (1.8 bits more color depth).

 - More dynamic range: Captures a larger spectrum of light and dark details (2 EV of extra DR).